zachbellay/blog/content/daily/apartment.md

 extra.tldr=""
 +++

 Hi!
-My name is Zach Bellay, I'm 26, I'm looking for 2 male roommates to live with at 1369 Hyde St Apt 18.
-The lease would be a 12 month lease that starts March 1, 2024.
-I work remote as a software engineer at Rinse, and have been living here for 2.5 years.
+My name is Zach Bellay, I'm 26, I'm looking for 2 male roommates to live with at 1369 Hyde St. The lease would be a 12 month lease that starts March 1, 2024.
+I work remote as a software engineer, and have been living here for 2.5 years.
 My roommates are leaving, one to New York, another to Florida, but I love this place and since it's a great deal I want to keep it.

+Furniture won't all be the same since, and I'm happy to redecorate and move things around.

 If you're interested in the place, I can show you around or send more pictures.
-Text me at (425)444-7070.
+Email me at <a href="mailto:zbellay@gmail.com">zbellay@gmail.com</a>

-## 1369 Hyde St Apt 18
+## 1369 Hyde St
 - 3 bed, 1 bath (renovated)
 - in building laundry (pay via app so no quarters!)
 - large renovated kitchen w/ dishwasher